Industrial Deposition of Wavelength-Shifting Films for Liquid Argon Photon Detection Systems: Results

 Figure~\ref{fig:profilometer_result} illustrates typical scans.
 For sapphire, an apparent slope in the thickness vs.\ lateral distance is consistent with substrate bow rather than coating non-uniformity, complicating direct cross-sample comparisons.
-To standardize the metric, we report the standard deviation of thickness within the 0.5--2.5\,mm interval.
-For each sample, six scans at different edge positions were taken; the replicate least affected by substrate flatness was selected for the summary in Table~\ref{tab:film_heights_representative}.

-All coatings reached the target thickness range of 1--2\,\textmu m with less than 10\% variation across the scanned regions.
-B33 glass consistently yielded the lowest standard deviations (40--60\,nm), demonstrating excellent uniformity; quartz followed with $<100$\,nm variation, and sapphire exhibited larger spread due to substrate bow and differing surface energetics.
-These results mark a significant improvement over early laboratory-scale coatings, which exhibited substantially larger thickness variations, indicating that the optimized industrial process achieves reliable large-area uniformity suitable for mass production.
-Such consistency across different substrates confirms the scalability and readiness of this approach for DUNE Phase-II Far Detector deployment from the coating-production standpoint.
+This is also reflected in the large per-scan standard deviation range observed for sapphire samples in Table~\ref{tab:thickness}, where individual scans at different edge positions differ substantially due to substrate bow rather than actual coating non-uniformity.
+The full set of per-sample statistics across all valid scans is reported in Table~\ref{tab:thickness}.

+All coatings reached the target thickness range of 1--2\,\textmu m.
+Batch 3 B33 samples show highly consistent mean thicknesses in the range 955--1001\,nm across six samples, with scan-to-scan standard deviations of 18--89\,nm, demonstrating good reproducibility across the batch.
+Batch 2 B33 samples span a broader range of 1526--2115\,nm, reflecting the wider nominal thickness target of 1.5\,\textmu m used in that campaign.
+Quartz samples range from 1336--2124\,nm, and sapphire from 1029--1562\,nm.
+The per-scan standard deviation for B33 samples is generally well below 10\% of the mean thickness across the scanned edge regions, while sapphire exhibits larger spread attributable primarily to substrate bow rather than coating non-uniformity.
+We note, however, that these uniformity statistics are derived from mm-scale scans near the substrate edges and do not characterize the full 143.75\,mm $\times$ 143.75\,mm substrate area.

+Such consistency across different substrates and between batches is encouraging from a manufacturing standpoint, though full-area uniformity mapping across the bulk of each substrate remains to be demonstrated.